Table of contents

 Ask customers for their input.
 For truly indecisive customers, a brief survey that yields three purchasing suggestions could be a beneficial tool.
 The survey forces customers to narrow down what they are looking for, make small decisions quickly, and use their gut reaction, all things that Psychology Today suggests as ways to combat analysis paralysis.

 In-store, an employee can act as the survey by asking the customer a few questions about what they’re shopping for and helping them narrow things down.
-As Schwartz says, it helps consumers find the “sweet spot that enables people to benefit from variety and not be paralyzed by it.”
+As Schwartz says, it helps consumers find the “sweet spot that enables people to benefit from variety and not be paralysed by it.”

 Simplify your displays.
 Visually, both your in-store displays and website should be clean and simple so as not to overwhelm your customers.
 A few products with simple information about them up front can make shopping more accessible.
 Consumers can find more in-depth information by asking an employee or clicking a link without being overwhelmed during their initial search.